alexbahnisch/pendula-a-day-in-the-life/README.md

 npm run watch
 ```

-The server will then be available at http://localhost:7000, or whatever port is specified by the `PORT` environment
+The server will then be available at http://localhost:7000, or whatever port is specified by the `PORT`
-variable.
+environment variable.
 Example .csv files for upload are available in the `./data` directory.
-On a successful request expect the
+On a
-name and numbers of the triggered persons to be printed to the stdout.
+successful csv upload the json blob of the triggered persons will be printed to stdout.

 To run tests: